About Periodic Reporting and Reminders

 5. Choose an unlimited number of columns for a list reminder

-7. Apply aggregation operators for columns to calculate sum or average per records' column (applicable for integer, float, and monetary fields)
+8. Apply aggregation operators for columns to calculate the sum or average per records' column (applicable for integer, float, and monetary fields)

 The appearance of the report is set per each report separately in the tab 'Reminder View'.

-It is possible to add introduction to the report.
+It is possible to add an introduction to the report.
 For that, just write the text in the field 'Message Introduction'.
-It will be added to the beginning of the report, or to the email body if you add the report as a pdf or xlsx file.
+It will be added to the beginning of the email body.
 Such an introduction is edited in a standard Odoo HTML editor.